let-me2004/MLModel-Stock-Price-Movement/README.md

 Next Steps:
 Potential improvements might include further hyperparameter tuning, experimenting with additional features or alternative models (like LSTM), and refining the backtesting methodology.

-8. How to Run the Notebook
-Install Dependencies:
-Ensure you have all required librari